 The Coastal Zone Management Act requires federal agencies to demonstrate Proposed Actions are consistent with the applicable state Coastal Zone Management Plan.
 On April 23, 2019, the USACE submitted a Consistency Determination (CD) to the California Coastal Commission describing how the proposed action is consistent, to the maximum extent practicable, with the California Coastal Management Plan, pursuant to the requirements of the California Coastal Act of 1976, as amended.
-On May 7, 2019, the California Coastal Commission concurred with the USACE determination that the 2019 Crescent City Dredging is consistent with the California Coastal Zone Management program and the Coastal Zone Management Act of 1972.
-The concurrence and CD are provided as Appendix D of this EA.
+The CD is provided as Appendix D of this EA.